Make Funding More Fair Y’all

 10

-Southern states* rank in the bottom 10 states in per-student expenditures
+Southern states* rank in the bottom 10 states for per-pupil expenditures

 A